 New managers need training to adjust to their new role, rather than being thrown in at the deep end.
 Making managers more self-aware about how their own feelings may affect their actions will be key to ensuring that no one feels mistreated.

 Communication will be vital.
 Managers need to be shown how to appreciate the different personalities within their team, and how best to work with each one, putting aside past events.
 Regular one to one meetings will ensure managers properly get to know each person within their team, to learn exactly what they need and how they prefer to work.

 Previous friendships don’t have to be cast aside, but managers must be supported in their transition to ensure these relationships and other issues will not affect the new dynamic.

 Keeping employees engaged by creating good management practises

 Organisations need to ensure that they provide a variety of training to prepare managers for the human side of the job.
 Honest open communication is the only way to make sure your managers know what the problems are, and how to address them.
 Feedback sessions should be regularly carried out, any criticisms need to be digested and solutions put in place.
 If managers cannot accept criticism and be willing to adapt, any issues will never be resolved.

-There are a variety of obstacles blocking smoother relationships between managers and their teams, but addressing these five and internally evaluating other potential drawbacks will put your organisation on the right track.
+There are a variety of obstacles blocking smoother relationships between managers and their teams, but addressing these four and internally evaluating other potential drawbacks will put your organisation on the right track.
 And creating a happier culture will feed into the overall engagement plan.

 Employee benefits like flexible working and health care provisions will only go so far.
 If line managers are not helping their teams’ success, supporting them with advice, training and career progression, organisations will continue to face an exodus of their talent and an unengaged workforce.